Sondayon vs. P.J. Lhuillier, Inc.

 Facts

-- The pawnshop contracted Sultan Security Agency, which assigned security guard Guimad Mantung to guard the Maywood branch.
+- Pawnshop contracted Sultan Security Agency, which assigned Guimad Mantung as security guard

-- On August 10, 1996, Mantung robbed the pawnshop using force and violence, resulting in the deaths of the pawnshop's appraiser and vault custodian, and the theft of cash and jewelry including petitioner's watch.
+- On August 10, 1996, Mantung robbed the pawnshop using force and violence, killing the appraiser and vault custodian, and stealing cash and jewelry including petitioner’s watch

-- On December 10, 1996, petitioner, through counsel, sent a letter demanding the return of her watch from respondents, who refused on the ground that the watch was among the items stolen during the robbery.
+- On December 10, 1996, petitioner’s counsel sent demand letter for return of the watch; respondents refused because the watch was among the stolen items

-- The pawn ticket (Exhibits "A" and "B") contained paragraph 13, which provided: "The pawnee shall not be liable for the loss or damage of the article pawned due to fortuitous events or force majeure such as fire, robbery, theft, hold-ups and other similar acts.
-When the loss is due to the fault and/or negligence of the pawnee, the amount of its liability, if any, shall be limited to the appraised value appearing on the face hereof."
-The appraised value stated was P15,000.
+- Paragraph 13 of the pawn ticket (Exhibits “A” and “B”) states: “The pawnee shall not be liable for the loss or damage of the article pawned due to fortuitous events or force majeure such as fire, robbery, theft, hold-ups and other similar acts.
+When the loss is due to the fault and/or negligence of the pawnee, the amount of its liability, if any, shall be limited to the appraised value appearing on the face hereof.”

 Arguments of the Petitioners

-- The loss was not a fortuitous event because the robbery was committed by respondents' own employee (the security guard), over whom they had supervision and control, making the loss foreseeable and preventable.
+- The robbery was not a fortuitous event because it was perpetrated by respondents’ own employee (security guard Mantung), making respondents vicariously liable

-- Respondents were negligent in failing to insure the pledged articles against burglary as required by Section 17 of the Rules and Regulations Implementing Presidential Decree No. 114 (Pawnshop Regulation Act).
+- Respondents were negligent in failing to insure the pledged articles against burglary as mandated by Section 17 of the Rules Implementing PD 114

 Arguments of the Respondents